 SEND$ TO-LINE,LINE='linename',PARMS='varnamep',

-ERROR=errlabel
+MAXTIME=hsecs,ERROR=errlabel

 linename the name of the VIRTEL line on which the message is to be sent.
 This may be the internal or external name of a line defined in the VIRTEL configuration.